Declaration of Purpose

 - Incur City expense or obligate the City in any manner.

-- Release any written or oral report of any board activity to any individual or body other than to the Chief of Police or the Office of the city Manager.
+- Release any written or oral report of any board activity to any individual or body other than to the Chief of Police or the Office of the City Manager.
 The C.A.B.
-Chairman may issue a press release after consultation with the Chief of Police or the City Manager.
+Chairman may issue a press release utilizing appropriate legal guidance and notice to the non-voting member of the board.

 - Independently investigate citizen complaints against the police department or an employee of the department.